 Sparkling clean blinds and shutters will make your whole home feel fresh!
 But if your window coverings are past cleaning and it’s time to really renew and refresh, Budget Blinds can help with stylish and trending blinds, shutters, shades, and drapery fashions to transform your home.
 If you need easy-care or eco-friendly window coverings, or just want the ultimate convenience of motorization, your local Budget Blinds Style Consultant can help you combine stylish fashion with practical functionality for beautiful results.
 Call 866-879-9730 today to schedule a FREE, in-home consultation or go online to www.budgetblinds.com to find the Style Consultant nearest you.

-Coming soon, Part 2: Cleaning Tips for Fabric Shades, Curtains and Drapes
+Ready for Part 2: Cleaning Tips for Fabric Shades, Curtains and Drapes